andykdy/CPSC427-VAPE/final-game.md

 We also added text rendering using stb_truetype.

-Also integrated PhysFS to load assets from packages
+Also integrated PhysFS to load assets from a package file.

 ## Advanced Graphics
 Multiple particle systems: Explosions, Vamp mode particles, Boss2 laser priming/warning